amundn/lapskaus/README.md

 Builds are triggered for each commit.
 Deployment is done automtically by travis on a successful build.

-### Versioning

-We use [SemVer 2.0](http://semver.org/) for versioning.
-For the versions available, see the [link to tags on this repository](https://github.com/artsdatabanken/lapskaus/blob/master/tags).

 ### Configuration

 ### Tests